-In the hunt for extra revenue, one tax relief that the Chancellor (whomever is sucessful) is bound to look at closely is Entrepreneurs’ Relief.
+In the hunt for extra revenue, one tax relief that the Chancellor (whomever is successful) is bound to look at closely is Entrepreneurs’ Relief.
 How can the tri group help with solvent liquidations before its too late?

-On the run up to next month’s election, the political parties seem to be indulging less in a battle of ideas about a vision for our country than in a spree of competitive spending pledges.
+On the run-up to next month’s election, the political parties seem to be indulging less in a battle of ideas about a vision for our country than in a spree of competitive spending pledges.
 They’re being far more cagey, of course, about how they intend to pay for all this largesse.

 Once the election is done and dusted it’s the Chancellor who will need to confront that problem, and work out where the money’s coming from.
 In the absence of the mythical magic money tree, it’s a fair bet that it will be your pocket and mine, no doubt with as much stealth as he can manage.